React Hooks

 .toArray(callback),

-[dataStore, cutoffDate, days] // Re-run when store or days changes
+[cutoffDate, days] // Re-run when days changes

 );